-The popularity of Delaware regarding business incorporation comes from a tax-advantage system, favorable legal process, privacy protection, flexible stock system attracting Venture Capitalists to corporation investment, and more.
+The popularity of Delaware regarding business incorporation comes from a tax-advantage system, favorable legal process, privacy protection, flexible stock system attracting Venture Capitalists to corporate investment, and more.

 To better understand why Delaware is one of the best choices for incorporation, let’s explore corporate merits in the state as follows: